imagej/imagej.github.io/_pages/develop/debugging.md

 On Linux, the output will be written to the file *.xsession-errors* in the home directory.

-### MacOSX
+### macOS

-On MacOSX, you need to remember that any application is just a directory with a special layout.
+On macOS, you need to remember that any application is just a directory with a special layout.
 So you can call ImageJ like this from the *Terminal* (which you will find in the Finder by clicking on *Go&gt;Utilities*.
 Example command line:

     cd /Applications/ImageJ.app/Contents/MacOS/
     cp ImageJ-macosx debug